 I always want to talk to people who have done something similar in the past; people who have gone through the same problems, and who can now give you practicable insights on what to do and what to avoid.

 You will always make mistakes in your business journey, but it helps to avoid the usual errors that others made before you.
 That’s my favorite way to learn.
 You can Google things and try to learn everything on your own, but a community can significantly improve your learning curve.

 So, where can you find these entrepreneurs to soundboard your idea with?
 If experienced business people are surrounding you, then you’re lucky.
 But many of us can only rely on friends and family who may not be as business savvy as needed.
 This is where online communities can help.
 You can reach out to forums or social media groups who are in line with your business interests.

 Many of the existing online communities don’t really suit me though.
-So I created The Sounding Board.
+So I created a community inside my online courses.
 I wanted someplace where like-minded people can connect with depth and genuine connection.

 You can create your own community or reach out to entrepreneurs one-on-one.
 It’s mind-boggling to me how few people actually ask others for advice.
 Honestly.
 Just ask people for advice!
 Most people are happy to share their experiences.

 Step 3: Create a landing page and get signups